-Phase I of operation is required to produce at least \$13.0 million of new payroll, excluding benefits, in 2014.
-ConAgra reported \$9.9 million in new payroll for the period ending December 31, 2014, and was not meeting the new payroll requirement of \$13.0 million.
-ConAgra's next obligation includes \$17.3 million in new payroll during 2015.
+Phase I of the operation is required to produce at least \$17.9 million in new payroll for the 12-month period ending December 31, 2016.
+ConAgra generated \$12.8 million in new payroll during this period, missing the performance requirement.
+ConAgra's next obligation includes \$18.3 million in new payroll for the 12-month period ending December 31, 2017.